Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Introduction

-This paper aims at (i) quantitatively comparing various traffic shapers, i.e., TAS, ATS, CBS, strict priority (SP) scheduling and their combinations, (ii) summarizing, classifying and extending the architectures of individual and combined traffic shapers and their performance analysis methods and (iii) filling the gap in the timing analysis research handling on these novel combinations.
+This paper aims at (i) quantitatively comparing various traffic shapers, i.e., TAS, ATS, CBS, strict priority (SP) scheduling and their combinations; (ii) summarizing, classifying and extending the architectures of individual and combined traffic shapers and their performance analysis methods; and (iii) filling the gap in the timing analysis research handling on these novel combinations.
 We consider the coexistence between time-triggered shapers (TAS) and various event-triggered shapers (ATS, CBS, SP).
-Our findings will support the researchers and practitioners in understanding the performance characteristics and mutual effect of different traffic shapers.
+Our findings will support researchers and practitioners in understanding the performance characteristics and mutual effects of different traffic shapers.
 The main contributions of the paper are as follows, \begin{itemize} \item[$\bullet$] We summarize the architectures of the main traffic shapers and their combinations in TSN.
 In order to perform a fair comparison, we use the same method (Network Calculus, NC) to evaluate the performance of each shaper.
-Based on ours and other researchers’ existing NC-based analysis work for different traffic shapers in TSN, we summarize, classify and extend them.
-For example, inspired by~\cite{Mohammadpour18}, we summarize NC-based analysis for the ATS shaper used individually, and compare in the experiment with the closed-form formula proposed by~\cite{Soheil16}.
-We complete the general uniform formula for timing analysis of arbitrary number of AVB classes when CBS is used individually. \item[$\bullet$] Two novel hybrid architectures of traffic shapers, i.e., TAS+ATS+SP (compared with TAS+SP) and TAS+ATS+CBS (compared with TAS+CBS) are proposed to understand the impact of ATS reshaping on the combined architectures.
+Based on our and other researchers’ existing NC-based analysis work for different traffic shapers in TSN, we summarize and classify them.
+The existing work for the NC-based analysis includes: ATS, CBS, SP individually used, and TAS+SP, TAS+CBS used in combination.
+We complete the general uniform formula for timing analysis of the arbitrary number of AVB classes when CBS is used individually. \item[$\bullet$] The NC-based performance analysis approach is extended to the combination used of ATS and CBS for different priority queues, including two cases of ATS+CBS (ATS for high priority queues and CBS for low priority queues) and CBS+ATS (CBS for high priority queues and ATS for low priority queues).
+Two novel hybrid architectures of traffic shapers, i.e., TAS+ATS+SP (compared with TAS+SP) and TAS+ATS+CBS (compared with TAS+CBS) are proposed to understand the impact of ATS reshaping on the combined architectures, where SP and CBS are used in the same queue.
+Even though ATS+CBS on the same queue is not supported by the standards, their combination is still worthwhile to be investigated from a research perspective.
 The NC-based timing analysis method is extended to analyze the real-time performance of traffic in these combinations.
-The combinations have been selected to provide a comprehensive coverage of possible combined traffic shapers in TSN networks, supported by their corresponding NC-based performance analysis. \item[$\bullet$] A large number of experiments, using both synthetic and realistic test cases, for quantitative performance comparisons of various individual and combined traffic shapers are carried out, from the perspective of upper bounds of delay, backlog and jitter.
+The combinations have been selected to provide comprehensive coverage of possible combined traffic shapers in TSN networks, supported by their corresponding NC-based performance analysis. \item[$\bullet$] A large number of experiments, using both synthetic and realistic test cases, for quantitative performance comparisons of various individual and combined traffic shapers are carried out, from the perspective of upper bounds of delay, backlog and jitter.
 Especially with ATS shaping, we highlight interesting results that do not always show the superiority of ATS compared with other shapers, in isolation or combination.
-We aim at providing a basic reference for the selection of the suitable TSN sub-protocols for researchers and practitioners. \end{itemize}
+Moreover, we compare the NC-based analysis with the closed-form formula proposed in~\cite{Soheil16} for the ATS shaper used individually.
+We also show the positive function of ATS on the cyclic dependencies.
+We aim at providing a basic reference for the selection of suitable TSN sub-protocols for researchers and practitioners. \end{itemize}